XRPLF/xrpl-dev-portal/content/concepts/transactions/multi-signing.md

 ### Examples Using Signer Weight and Signer Quorum

-The weight and quorum allow you to set an appropriate level of oversight for each transaction, based on the relative trust and authority relegated to responsible participants who manage the account.
+The signer weight and signer quorum allow you to set an appropriate level of oversight for each transaction, based on the relative trust and authority relegated to responsible participants who manage the account.

 For a typical use case, you might have a shared account with a quorum of 1, then give all participants a weight of 1.
 A single approval from any one of them is all that is required to approve a transaction.